ptarjan/node-cache/README.md

-# node.js-cache
+# node-cache

-A simple in-memory cache.
+A simple in-memory cache for node.js

 ## Installation